Unit 5: Telemedicine Services

 The Highmark Provider Directory located on each of our public websites is a fast, easy way for our members to find providers near their homes or their workplace.
 And it is a valuable tool that offers your current and potential patients important details about your practice, including office location, hours of operation, parking availability, and nearby public transit information.

-The online Provider Directory can also indicate if you are able to offer the “virtual” telemedicine services as described in this unit (Virtual PCP Visits; Virtual Behavioral Health; Specialist Virtual Visit; Teledermatology; and for providers located in Delaware, telemedicine services as applicable under Delaware House Bill 69 and Delaware House Bill 160).
+The online Provider Directory can also indicate if you are able to offer the “virtual” telemedicine services as described in this unit (Virtual Outpatient Office Visits; Virtual Behavioral Health/Substance Abuse (Substance Use Disorder) Visits; and for providers located in Delaware, telemedicine services as applicable under Delaware House Bill 69 and Delaware House Bill 160).
 This is self-reporting and up to you to supply us with this information.

 If you are able to provide virtual visits/telemedicine services, you can notify Highmark by updating your practice information via Availity.
 Select Provider Data Maintenance or Provider File Management (Delaware, Pennsylvania, and West Virginia only) in Availity's Payer Spaces.